-This chapter describes three virtual panel events in which academic skills were rated against the alternate academic achievement standards for ELA, mathematics, and science.
-General and special educators with subject area expertise independently rated and then participated in discussions to reach consensus on the lowest grade level in which students who were At Target could demonstrate those skills.
+This chapter describes virtual panel events in which academic skills were rated against the alternate academic achievement standards for ELA and mathematics.
+Educators with subject area expertise independently rated and then participated in discussions to reach consensus on the lowest grade level in which students who were At Target could first demonstrate those skills.
 Panels modified some academic skill statements and added others when they felt it was needed to rate the skill and gain consensus.
 Results include distributions of ratings by subject and by opportunity type.
 Overall, students achieving At Target in lower grade levels demonstrate the least complex application of the ELA and mathematics academic skills.
-Ninety-four percent of ELA skills and 72% of mathematics skills were rated at grade 5 or below.
-More science skills were rated likely to be demonstrated by students achieving At Target in grade 6 or high school than were ELA or mathematics skills, though 40% of science skills were rated at grade 5 or below.
-Most academic skills are expected of students achieving At Target by grade 5 across both education and employment opportunities.
+Nearly two-thirds (66%) of ELA skills and 81% of mathematics skills were rated at grade 5 or below.
+The majority of academic skills are expected of students achieving At Target by grade 5 for employment opportunities and grade 6 for education opportunities.
 In other words, the least complex version of many skills needed in postsecondary employment and education opportunities are associated with meeting achievement standards (i.e., At Target) before high school.